houseofcat/Authentication/AspNetCore3.x_MVC/IS406_IdentityServer/README.md

 To do that, we are keeping Sql Server, Serilog, and other enhancements.
 We are removing all the custom
 replacement classes and switching back to the built-ins.

+## Help
+I have included a PowerShell script to create a user or you can use the Postman collection provided.

 ## Sources

 Microsoft Doc - Invoke-RestMethod